cresset-template/cresset/README.md

 `pytorch_source:build_torch-v1.9.1-ubuntu18.04-cuda10.2-cudnn8-py3.9`
 and `pytorch_source:train_cu102` by default.

-The example images can be used for training/deployment on CUDA 10 devices such as the GTX 1080Ti.
+These images can be used for training/deployment on CUDA 10 devices such as the GTX 1080Ti.

-Also, *-clean commands are provided to check for reliance on caches from previous builds.
+Also, the `*-clean` commands are provided to check for cache reliance on previous builds.

 ### Specific CUDA Version